Frannr17/cybersecurity-portfolio/incident-response/parking-lot-usb-exercise.md

 ## Overview

-This project analyzes the risks associated with removable media found in the workplace.
-It evaluates the potential exposure of sensitive information and recommends technical, operational, and managerial controls to mitigate security risks.
+This project analyzes the cybersecurity risks associated with removable storage devices and evaluates the potential consequences of exposing sensitive personal and organizational information.

 ---